xbmc/kodi-tv/src/content/article/kodi-omega-alpha-1/index.md

   * **@joseluismarti** is slowly improving/updating a number of Android-specific features that enable the project to stay up to date with Google Play Store submission requirements.
 * **iOS/TVOS**:

-  * Support for Channel Up/Down keys when using the iPhone Apple TV Remote app connected to an Apple TV has been added
+  * Support for Channel Up/Down keys when using the iPhone Apple TV Remote app connected to an Apple TV has been added.
 * **Linux**:

   * Pipewire: